What is a food photographer’s least favorite thing to photograph?

 This is useful when you want to avoid a repeating pattern that makes your cloning obvious.
-Also, if your image has a flipped object on the other side that you can use to paint over the reflection.
+Also, if your image has a flipped object on the other side you can use it to paint over the reflection.
 For example, the opposite side of a window, etc.

 I didn’t spend a ton of time on this to make it perfect, but you get the idea.
-Learn more about how to use the clone stamp tool here!

 There you have it!
 A few simple methods for removing reflections from your images.